Migrate to the new MAPI

 The breakdown of this URL is as follows:

-• Hostname: mapi.bluestonepim.com
+• Old hostname: mapi.bluestonepim.com

 • Service path: pim